pm4ml/cbs-core-connector-test-harness/README.md

 ![Payee Architecture](./assets/CBS%20Integration%20Diagrams-Payee%20Architectural%20Flow.drawio.png)

-In this architecture the core connector is supporting the
+In this architecture the core connector is depicted as a stateless synchronous api that supports the crediting of funds into an beneficiaries account.

 # Setup